Saint-Léger, Belgium

 Saint-Léger ([sɛ̃ leʒe]; also unofficial Saint-Léger-en-Gaume; Sint-Ldjir-e-Gåme) is a municipality of Wallonia located in the province of Luxembourg, Belgium.

-On 1 January 2007 the municipality, which covers 35.86 km2, had 3,225 inhabitants, giving a population density of 89.9 inhabitants per km2.
+On 1 January 2022 the municipality, which covers 35.86 km2, had 3,735 inhabitants, giving a population density of 104.0 inhabitants per km2.

 The municipality consists of the districts of Châtillon, Meix-le-Tige, and Saint-Léger.
+There is a Spar supermarket near the town center.